Hilbert-type operator induced by radial weight: Introduction

 The class~$\DD$ also arises in other natural questions on operator theory on spaces of analytic functions.
 For instance, it describes the radial weights $\om$ such that the Littlewood-Paley inequality

 holds \cite[Theorem~6]{PR19}, or the radial weights such that the orthogonal Bergman projection

 is bounded from $L^\infty$ to $\mathcal{B}$ \cite[Theorem~1]{PR19}.

 Next, let us recall that the classical Hilbert operator is not bounded on $H^1$ \cite{DiS}.
-As for the action of $H_\om$ on $H^1$, we have characterized the upper doubling weights $\om$ such that $H_\om$ is bounded on $H^1$.
+Regarding the action of $H_\om$ on $H^1$, we have characterized the upper doubling weights $\om$ such that $H_\om$ is bounded on $H^1$.

 \begin{theorem} Let $\om \in \DD$.
 Then, the following statements sare equivalent: \begin{itemize} \item[(i)] $H_{\om }: H^1\to H^1$ is bounded;